 Ask your child about surfing the web and how much information they share with others.

 Each month, a new topic will be presented here, providing you with five questions that you can use as conversation starters to help you provide valuable information to your child.
 Frequently, your child has information, but it is usually inaccurate, since he/she learned it from friends.

-This month’s topic is Healthy Relationships.
+This month’s topic is Teen Sexuality and Technology.

-What do you value about our relationship?
+What do you think about social media?

 Good luck and look for a new topic at the beginning of each month!